stefan-wuensch/tmp/README.md

 # Conclusion

-:star: Congratulations, you have learned how to create your own monitoring of customer AWS site resources with Nagios! :star:
+Congratulations, you have learned how to create your own monitoring of customer AWS site resources with Nagios!

 If you're not completely exhausted by now, take a read through the more detailed tutorial.
 It has explanations of how the different components work, and is based on a real-world production HPAC / HWP site.